-- to develop your awareness, understanding and acceptance of yourself and others - to examine your own beliefs, assumptions, attitudes, values, responses and behaviour patterns as they arise in the context of your relationships with staff, peers and others - to explore what is happening within you and in your interactions with others as result of your being on the course and training to become a counsellor

-- to explore ways in which your past experiences may be impacting you in the here-and-now - to become more aware of your interpersonal style and to develop your interpersonal skills - to develop your capacity to be self-reflective about your strengths and limitations - to work at identifying your 'blind spots' and 'growing edges' through receiving constructive feedback from others
+- to develop your awareness, understanding and acceptance of yourself and others - to examine your own beliefs, assumptions, attitudes, values, responses and behaviour patterns as they arise in the context of your relationships with staff, peers and others - to explore what is happening within you and in your interactions with others as result of your being on the course and training to become a counsellor - to explore ways in which your past experiences may be impacting you in the here-and-now - to become more aware of your interpersonal style and to develop your interpersonal skills - to develop your capacity to be self-reflective about your strengths and limitations - to work at identifying your 'blind spots' and 'growing edges' through receiving constructive feedback from others

-Professional Practice groups
+Reflective Practice groups

 In Year 2 the cohort will be divided into two Professional Practice groups, each facilitated by a course tutor.
+These groups meet fortnightly (alternating with the Skills Practice groups).
 These groups are an opportunity for you to explore with the group any general issues relating to your counselling practice on placement.
 Examples of suitable issues to bring would be: